ricardoquesada/unijoysticle2/docs/amiga_atarist.md

 ## 3-buttons firmware

-Use this firmware if you plan to play games that require 2 or more buttons.
-Suitable for some Amiga/Atari ST) games.
+Use this firmware if you plan to play games that require 2 or more joystick buttons.
+Suitable for some Amiga/Atari ST games.

 * Download firmware [0.5beta-1 or newer][firmware]
 * Unzip it, and install the one that is in the `amiga` folder.